mchemwotie/Delani-Studio/README.md

 Jquery

 # Contact
-For any contributions and collaboration, reach me at
+For any contributions and collaboration, reach me via email

 # Known Bugs
 No bugs encountered